SwitzerlandLearn even more about Switzerland at oecd.org

 Governance – Switzerland expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-In Switzerland, however, men outvote women by nearly 16 percentage points.
+In Switzerland, however, men outvote women by an estimated nearly 16 percentage points.
 This difference suggests there is a gap in how men and women perceive the functioning of democratic institutions in Switzerland.
 Income can also have a strong influence on voter turnout.
 In Switzerland, voter turnout for the top 20% of the population is an estimated 61%, whereas the participation rate of the bottom 20% is an estimated 43%.
-This 18 percentage point difference is higher than the OECD average difference of 12 percentage points and suggests that broader social inclusion could be achieved.
+This 18 percentage point difference is higher than the OECD average difference of 11 percentage points and suggests that broader social inclusion could be achieved.